 Dehydration during labour can become a major cause for prompting vomiting at the time of delivery.
 When the body lacks enough fluids, it can be a source of nausea.
 At times, insufficient body fluids create excessive pressure resulting in vomiting, expelling along with blood and bile pigments.

 Certain painkillers administered during labour can become a reason for vomiting.
-The use of pain medicines like an epidural during delivery process can increase the chances of women developing such sensations.
-A woman in labour under the influence of medicine may not be able to control her swallowing and breathing well which can lead to vomiting episodes.
+The use of pain medicines like an epidural during the delivery process can increase the chances of women developing such sensations.

 4. Certain Foods